-Getting employees actively engaged in safety surveys, hazard reporting, incident investigation, safety instruction, toolbox talks, policy development/auditing, new hire mentoring, committees, job safety analysis development, pre-planning and other aspects of the safety program leads to a 54% reduction in TRIR and a 57% reduction in DART rates.
+Employee Participation Getting employees actively engaged in safety surveys, hazard reporting, incident investigation, safety instruction, toolbox talks, policy development/auditing, new hire mentoring, committees, job safety analysis development, pre-planning and other aspects of the safety program leads to a 54% reduction in TRIR and a 57% reduction in DART rates.
 "How can you keep employees safe without engaging them in all aspects of safety?
 Employee participation is a foundation of world-class safety performance.

 World-class safety engages employees, equips employees and empowers employees.
-Without their participation, worldclass safety is unachievable." -Greg Sizemore, vice president, HSE and workforce development, Associated Builders and Contractors, Washington, D.C.

-EMPLOYEE PARTICIPATION THROUGHOUT THE SAFETY MANAGEMENT SYSTEM: LOW SCORE VS. HIGH SCORE
+Without their participation, world-class safety is unachievable."
+Greg Sizemore, vice president, HSE and workforce development, Associated Builders and Contractors, Washington, D.C.
+Participation Supervisors are opportunities are aware of opportunities evaluated to ensure for employee they are meaningful engagement and encourage it Necessary resources Potential barriers -time, money, staff, are identified and equipment, etc.-are eliminated available EMPLOYEE PARTICIPATION THROUGHOUT THE SAFETY MANAGEMENT SYSTEM: LOW SCORE VS. HIGH SCORE